What’s in the Water?: Baptism as a Sign of the New Covenant (Part 2)

 What follows is how one pastor began to teach his church.
 Even if you don’t agree on every single point, as we ourselves may not, we think you’ll find much useful material here.

 This is the second in a three-part series on the sign of Baptism.
-Read the Introduction here.
+Read the Introduction here and Part 3 here.

 * * * * *

 A wedding ring doesn’t not make you married, which is good for me, because I once lost my wedding ring.
 But a ring does say that you’re married, to both your spouse and to everyone else.
 You could say that a wedding ring is a visual shorthand for the whole marriage package.
 It’s perfectly fitted to symbolize a specific invisible truth.

 Here’s what I say to a couple and the witnesses present at a wedding just before the giving of the rings:

 The wedding ring has been an outward sign of the inward and spiritual bond in marriage.
 It is a visible reminder to you, your spouse, and everyone around you that you are taken, and your love for each other is to be obvious, tangible, clear, pure, beautiful, and unbreakable.

 We know what a wedding ring symbolizes.
 But what does baptism symbolize?
 What is God saying to us about our covenant relationship with him?
 What kind of changes does baptism symbolize?
 If baptism is a sign of the new covenant in Christ, then what’s new about the new covenant?

 In this post, I want to explore some of the invisible things to which baptism points.
 Every church should want these things to be especially clear when they baptize someone.

 To start, we need to get our bearings on the Bible’s story.
 Then, we’ll talk about the symbolism of baptism.
 Toward the end, we’ll make some applications for how we think about and approach baptism together.